lavaskin/ffxiv_makeplace_price_tool/README.md

 - Local prices ignore DC.
 So if you fetch a bunch from Aether, and then query from Crystal, it'll use the same local prices.
 	- Workaround: Delete the local ```data/item_prices.json``` file to get new prices for the new DC.
+- There are probably more items that don't exist in the ```data/item_db.json``` file that could cause problems.
+Currently an error is printed so this shouldn't be an issue, but could possibly cause some weird edge case.
+	- If you know of any more that could be missing, add them to the ```src/local.py > excluded_items_list``` array.

 ## Links